 Deeper, as in back to the start of the problem.
 I've never before had the thought that my insomnia could be linked to emotions about my teenage cancer, but this experiment has made me wonder.
 Primary insomnia is defined by sleep problems unrelated to another health condition.
 But secondary insomnia can be spurred by anxiety, depression, and post-traumatic stress disorder, as well as moving, job loss, and separation.

 Since finishing the experiment, I've fallen back into my normal pattern of sleep and sleeplessness.
 I've taken OTC medications about every other night.
-I still think my insomnia amounts to more than an addiction to sleeping pills, and while I can't say the sleep-learning experiment had any direct effect on my insomnia, investing this much thought into my sleep patterns and history has changed things for me in a way I hadn't anticipated.
+I still think insomnia is a bigger problem than addiction to sleeping pills, and while I can't say the sleep-learning experiment had any direct effect on my insomnia, investing this much thought into my sleep patterns and history has changed things for me in a way I hadn't anticipated.

 Follow Harriet Alida Lye on Twitter.